Our SaaS solution guides practitioners during fetal ultrasounds.

 Practitioners in charge of prenatal screening must follow precise guidelines.
 Even when tired.
 Even after 15 scans during the day.
 Sonio aims at helping them not forget anything, better take risk factors into account.
 When an anomaly is seen, Sonio’s objective is to help practitioners qualify it.

 Physicians in charge of prenatal diagnostics face hundreds of signs visible on an ultrasound.
-Sonio Diagnostics accompanies them daily, and guides them through 250 syndromes and 700 hundred anomalies.
+Sonio Diagnostics accompanies them daily, and guides them through almost 300 syndromes and more than 700 hundred anomalies.

 Sonio guides practitioners in charge of prenatal screening and diagnosis before, during and after the examination.
 Sonio will help to prepare for a scan, in real time or after the exam to remove doubts or prepare for the multidisciplinary staff meeting.